microsoft/vscode-docs/api/extension-guides/web-extensions.md

 Extensions with only declarative contributions are web extensions.
 They can be installed and used without any modifications by the extension author.
 Examples of extensions with declarative contributions include themes, grammars, and snippets.

 Extensions can have both a `browser` and `main` entry point to run in browser and in Node.js backends.
 The properties could point to the same source file, but given the different runtime and the restrictions for web extension main files, this only works in few cases.
-The [Web Extension Main File](#web-extension-main-file) section describes how entry files for web extensions need to look like.
+The [web extension main file](#web-extension-main-file) section describes the restrictions on entry files for web extensions.

 If an extension has `localizations`, `debuggers`, `terminal`, or `typescriptServerPlugins` contributions, these indicate that an extension is not suited for running in the web extension host.
 The extension will not be loaded and will not be available for download.
 Developers can override this behavior by adding a `browser` entry point or by adding `web` to `extensionKind`.